kunalgoyal9/whatsapp-auto-messenger/README.md

 Follow the command line instructions and enjoy!

-If you have any suggestions or improvements, you are free to make positive improvements.
+If you have any suggestions or improvements, you are free to make changes.